 Treating Thyroid Problems

+Hyperthyroidism is an overactive thyroid.
 The three main treatments for hyperthyroidism may be used alone or in combination with beta-blockers (drugs that can reduce symptoms caused by too much thyroid hormone).

-Radioiodine ablation is the most common treatment for hyperthyroidism.
+Radioactive iodine ablation is the most common treatment for hyperthyroidism.
 It involves taking a pill or liquid dose of radioactive iodine.
 This treatment destroys the thyroid cells that are making too much hormone.
 Radioiodine ablation may result in the need for daily thyroid hormone pills.

 Radioiodine Ablation: Things to Know

 This is a very safe treatment.
-Your doctor will talk with you about any risks and possible complications.
+Your health care provider will talk with you about any risks and possible complications.
 You will likely receive the iodine at the hospital and go home the same day.
 The risk from the radiation to yourself and others is very small.
 However, you may need to stay away from other people for several days.
 It is most important to avoid children and pregnant women during this time.